-The Plan recognises the significant role of the NSW Government in infrastructure and forestry activities, and the negative impacts these activities may have where koalas are not adequately considered.
-Council is supportive of efforts to avoid, minimise and mitigate potential impacts on the koala population from these activities particularly in the Bagotville, Meerschaum Vale, and Wardell areas.
+The plan also recognises the significant role of the NSW Government in infrastructure and forestry activities, and the impacts these activities may have on koalas.
+It also addresses elements of koala management where Council has roles and responsibilities.

 The Ballina Shire CKPoM recognises the unique qualities of place that have supported koalas within the shire and recognises significant intrinsic value in the ongoing presence of koalas in the shire into the future.
-It provides a template for a transparent development assessment pathway as well as detailing Council and community action that will contribute to the ongoing viability of koala populations in Ballina Shire.